Enhanced stability of pressure relief valves: mechanistic design and analysis

 \subsection{Static instability and blowdown effect}

 It is helpful to consider the stability of the equilibrium Eqs.~\eqref{eq:equil1} and \eqref{eq:equil2} under the assumption that the flow in the inlet pipe remains steady.
-Such a {\em static instability} (sometimes also called divergence) can be analyzed in the usual way through linearization of equations Eqs.~\eqref{eq:valve-dynamics-equations} and \eqref{eq:3rd-system-ode} about $x=x_e$ $p_r=P(x_e)$, and demanding that eigenvalues of the associated Jacobian matrix should be in the left-half plane.
+Such a {\em static instability} (sometimes also called a tipping point) can be analyzed in the usual way through linearization of Eqs.~\eqref{eq:valve-dynamics-equations} and \eqref{eq:3rd-system-ode} about $x=x_e$ and $p_r=P(x_e)$, and demanding that eigenvalues of the associated Jacobian matrix should be in the left-half plane.